8tentaculos/rasti/docs/api.md

 <a name="module_View__ensureElement" id="module_View__ensureElement"></a>
 ### view.ensureElement()
 Ensure that the view has a root element at `this.el`.
+You shouldn't call this method directly.
+It's called from constructor.
+You may override it if you want to use a different logic or to postpone element creation.

 **Kind**: instance method of [<code>View</code>](#module_View)
 <a name="module_View__createElement" id="module_View__createElement"></a>